Kiritsugu Emiya: Critical response

+Popularity

 Kiritsugu has been popular with fans of the series.
 He was ranked 11th in Type-Moon's 10th Anniversary Character Poll in 2012.
 In a Newtype poll from 2012, Kiritsugu was voted as the third best male anime character behind Koyomi Araragi from Nisemonogatari and Rider.
 In the March 2019 issue of the magazine, Kiritsugu took the fourth spot.
 In another poll, Kiritsugu and Irisviel were listed as one of the best couples in anime.
 He was also voted the best master from Fate/Zero in a 2012 poll.
 In another poll, Kiritsugu and Kirei were voted as having the 11th best rivalry in an anime series.
 Kiritsugu came out on top on a My Navi News poll asking which Fate/Zero character readers would most like to date with 38.2% of the votes.
 Merchandising based on Kiritsugu has also been released as well as replicas of his guns.